This story is regularly updated for relevance. Last updated: May 13, 2021

 As CNBC noted, the U.S. Department of Health and Human Services announced this past August that it paid approximately $1 billion for 100 million doses of the vaccine August to Janssen—Johnson & Johnson’s pharmaceutical subsidiary—with an option to order an additional 200 million doses.

 According to the AP, Johnson & Johnson “said its vaccine works consistently in a broad range of people: A third of participants were over age 60, and more than 40% had other illnesses putting them at risk of severe COVID-19, including obesity, diabetes, and HIV.”

-In South Africa, which recently paused its use of AstraZeneca because early trials showed it wasn’t effective against the variant that originated in that country, began using the Johnson & Johnson vaccine on its citizens.
+In South Africa, which recently paused its use of AstraZeneca because early trials showed it wasn’t effective against the variant that originated in that country, it began using the Johnson & Johnson vaccine on its citizens.
 In late February, it was reported that the vaccine performed even better in South Africa than the original data showed.

 Read more on the coronavirus vaccine:

 - How long will the COVID-19 vaccines keep you safe from the coronavirus?

 - Does the COVID-19 vaccine work against the new coronavirus variant?

 - When will the Astrazeneca vaccine come to the U.S.?